C-SPAN: Special programming

 C-SPAN has also occasionally produced special episodes and series.
 In 1989, C-SPAN celebrated its 10th anniversary with a three-hour retrospective on the history of the network.
 In 1994, Booknotes collaborated with Lincoln scholar Harold Holzer to produce reenactments of the 1858 Lincoln–Douglas debates for the network's 15th anniversary.
 The Alexis de Tocqueville Tour: Exploring Democracy in America and American Writers: A Journey Through History took viewers on tours of the United States, themed around Alexis de Tocqueville's travels and the works of 40 famous American writers, respectively.
 The year-long series American Presidents: Life Portraits, produced to commemorate the 20th anniversary of C-SPAN, won a Peabody Award.
 The network has also produced special feature documentaries on the history of various American institutions and landmarks.
 In 2005, C-SPAN hosted a 25-hour "call-in marathon" and essay contest, the winner of which was invited to co-host an hour of the broadcast, to commemorate 25 years of taking viewer telephone calls.

+In 2015, C-SPAN premiered Landmark Cases: Historic Supreme Court Decisions, a 12-part mini-series about influential cases decided by the United States Supreme Court.
+A second season, also 12 episodes, aired in 2018.

+First Ladies: Influence & Image, a 35-part series detailing the lives of American First Ladies, premiered in February 2013.
+A book based on the series, First Ladies: Presidential Historians on the Lives of 45 Iconic American Women, written by then C-SPAN co-CEO Susan Swain, was published in 2015.

 Radio broadcasts

 In addition to the three television networks, C-SPAN also broadcasts via C-SPAN Radio, which is carried on their owned-and-operated station WCSP-FM (90.1 FM) in the Washington, D.C., area with all three cable network feeds airing via HD Radio subchannels, and nationwide on XM Satellite Radio.
-Its programming is also livestreamed at c-span.org and is available via apps for iPhone, BlackBerry and Android devices.
+Its programming is also livestreamed on the C-SPAN website and TuneIn and is available via apps for iPhone and Android devices.
 C-SPAN Radio has a selective policy regarding its broadcast content, rather than duplicating the television network programming, although it does offer some audio simulcasts of programs such as Washington Journal.
 Unique programming on the radio station includes oral histories, and some committee meetings and press conferences not shown on television due to programming commitments.
 The station also compiles the Sunday morning talk shows for a same-day rebroadcast without commercials, in rapid succession.